davetron5000/faas-is-a-what-now/markdown/contract.md

 !SH node js/sendWelcomeEmailTest.js

 So far so good.
-Now, let's say the database changes its payload format for the messages, buy changing the field `email` to `emailAddress`:
+Now, let's say the database changes its payload format for the messages, by changing the field `email` to `emailAddress`:

 !EDIT_FILE js/Database.js /* */